top of page

 Function of anxiety/worry:

 • A way of keeping you safe—to warn you of potential danger.
-Once you see and feel that, you are no longer need to worry to be safe, you can begin to release it.
+Once you know that danger isn't imminent, you are no longer need to worry to be safe, you can begin to release it.

 • It’s a way of avoiding uncertainty and creating a sense of control.
 When we worry, we are creating a story of the future that makes the uncertain appear certain.
 Uncertainty was often a facet of our childhood.
 When we accept uncertainty as part of life, we can begin to release the worry.